Dynamical Phase Transitions in Periodically Driving 1D Ising Model: Time-dependent perturbation theory

 denotes the unperturbed Hamiltonian, and

 represents the time dependent perturbation.
 The time-evolved state under this perturbation can be represented as

 The coefficient $a^{\pm}_{k}(t)$ admit a perturbative expansion:

 where $a_{k}^{\pm(0)}(t)$ and $a_{k}^{\pm(1)}(t)$ denote the zeroth- and the first-order perturbation corrections respectively.
-In this paper, only these two terms are considered.
+In the weak-driving regime where $\lambda' < 1$, the higher-order terms can be neglected, and the dynamical behavior of the system can be accurately described by the first-order term.
 The evolution of the perturbation coefficients satisfies the following equations

 and

 where $\hat{H'}_{k}^{\pm,\pm}(t) = \langle\varepsilon_k^\pm| \hat{H}'_k(t)|\varepsilon_k^\pm\rangle=\pm\cos\theta_k\lambda'\cos\omega t$ and $\hat{H'}_{k}^{\pm,\mp}(t) = \langle\varepsilon_k^\pm| \hat{H}'_k(t)|\varepsilon_k^\mp\rangle=\pm i\sin\theta_k\lambda'\cos\omega t$.
 For the initial ground state $|\varepsilon_k^-\rangle$, the zeroth-order coefficients are